 - A request for opening offers.

-5.6 After receiving offers, draw up a shortlist of buyers.
+5.6 After receiving offers, draw up a shortlist.

 - Reject buyers without the finance to make the purchase.

-The process of meeting buyers can be disruptive to managing and running your business.
-Balance the access you give buyers with maintaining confidentiality and productivity.
+Meeting potential buyers can be disruptive to the management of your business.
+Balance the access you grant buyers with maintaining confidentiality and productivity.

 6 Weighing up the offers